Does ExpressVPN Have a Free Trial?

 ExpressVPN confirms the trial is not a crippled demo—you get full access to all the features included with a paid subscription.

 It is always frustrating when official documentation contradicts itself.
-When dealing with app store trials, always screenshot the terms at checkout—that is your legally binding agreement with Apple or Google.
-Alternatively, use the 30-day money-back workaround to save yourself the stress of cancelling a trial within a rigid 72-hour window!
+When dealing with app store trials, always screenshot the terms at checkout—that is the clearest record of the agreement shown by Apple or Google.
+Alternatively, use the 30-day money-back workaround to give yourself a longer testing window without rushing to cancel a short mobile trial.

 WRITTEN BY MARTIN NEEDS